 - SET test, with limits equal to the FTP standards, and

-- NTE testing with limits of 1.5 × FTP standards for engines meeting a NOx FEL of 1.5 g/bhp-hr or less and 1.25 × FTP for engines with a NOx FEL higher than 1.5 g/bhp-hr.
+- NTE limits of 1.5 × FTP standards (or 1.25 × FTP for engines with NOx FEL > 1.5 g/bhp·hr).

-Ultra low sulfur diesel fuel has been introduced as a “technology enabler” to pave the way for advanced, sulfur-intolerant exhaust emission control technologies, such as catalytic diesel particulate filters and NOx catalysts, which will be necessary to meet the 2007 emission standards.
+The diesel fuel regulation limited the sulfur content in on-highway diesel fuel to 15 ppm (wt.), down from the previous 500 ppm.
+Refiners were required to start producing the 15 ppm S ultra low sulfur diesel (ULSD) fuel beginning from June 2006.
+The ULSD fuel has been introduced as a “technology enabler” to pave the way for sulfur-intolerant exhaust emission control technologies, such as catalytic diesel particulate filters and NOx catalysts that have been widely introduced to meet the 2007/2010 emission requirements.